Mousatat/Operating-Systems-2021/README.md

 # Operating-Systems-2021

-This repository for operating System course which include labs and exams from Innopolis university bachelor degree third year Data science Fall semester 2021
+This repository for operating System course which include labs and exams from Innopolis university bachelor degree second year Data science Fall semester 2021

 This course covers the following concepts: